qtgeo1248/MKS22X-FinalProject/README.md

 :goat: I continued working on the submit button and made progress with keeping track of the letters.
 The chosen letters still appear chosen after submitting, but if I check it with the crossword method, that's a better way to check if the word the user has chosen is an actual word.
 ### 6/3/19
 :shoe: I worked on the other check methods which modified the Crossword whenever you checked if a word was part of the crossword, was already found, if it's a regular word, or if it's not a word at all.<br/>
+:goat: I worked on the submit button and was able to organize the letters into an ArrayList.
+I also worked more on the display methods to make sure everything is aligned and that there are appropriate responses to where the mouse clicks. <br/>
 ### 6/4/19
-:trollface: We did partner coding so that we were able to mix our two parts together (which were the crossword (which George did) and the user input on the soup (which Victoria did)).
+:trollface: We did partner coding (4 hours straight :smile:) so that we were able to mix our two parts together (which were the crossword (which George did) and the user input on the soup (which Victoria did)).
 We created the levels, the checking of the words given a submitted word, the background images, and the ability to move on to the next level.
 We also fixed some errors which were caused by mixing the two parts together.<br/>
-## Sources/Inspiration
+## Sources && Inspiration
 - One of the sources we used for the Spanish dictionary was: https://github.com/bitcoin/bips/blob/master/bip-0039/spanish.txt
 - Another source we used for the english dictionary was: http://www.gwicks.net/dictionaries.htm
 <img src="https://media.giphy.com/media/26gsfdArwyEnXnDGw/source.gif" width="1500" height="500"/>